 Thoughts on the election

 I’ve had a lot of thoughts about this election, which still feels up in the air despite everyone knowing what the outcome will be.
 I’m not, however, going to join with many of my friends in saying the election was stolen.
 I don’t think it was.
-The margins were ridiculously close, particularly considering what the polls were saying.
-There may have been some shenanigans that need to be looked into, but I highly doubt there was enough ballot-stuffing going on to flip the margin of victory, small as it was.
+The margins were ridiculously close in a handful of states, particularly considering what the polls were saying.
+There may have been some shenanigans that need to be looked into, but I highly doubt there was enough ballot-stuffing going on to flip the margin of victory.

-This was an election where the Democrats were supposed to make major gains, and at the moment, it looks like the GOP will keep the Senate and gain at least seven seats in the House.
+This was an election where the Democrats were supposed to make major gains, and at the moment, it looks like the GOP will gain several seats in the House when they were supposed to lose them.
 Even if Trump had won, he would have had his hands tied with a divided Congress.
 Now, the Republicans look poised to take Congress back in 2022 and perhaps the White House in 2024.

 So now, I’m focused now on the future, and the potential of meeting and greeting a whole new slate of candidates in a few years.
 And for now, the goal I had several years ago of getting a selfie with a POTUS was finally realized — just not in the way I expected.
 How do you like that, you dog-faced pony soldiers?